HappyCerberus/cpp-course/README.md

 # Simple C++ with Bazel docker image

-This repository contains a Dockerfile and the corresponding GitHub action to build a docker image that contains GCC, Clang (with tools) and Bazel.
+This repository contains a Dockerfile and the corresponding GitHub action to build a docker image that contains GCC, Clang (with tools), GDB and Bazel.

 The resulting image is registered both on GitHub and DockerHub: